erwin47/alh/README.md

 ## Changelog:
+### Oct 28 2020
+- fixed config.h bug.
+- Economy report: calculated just for local faction (loaded using "Load Report").

+### Oct 25 2020
+- Config: SPECIFIC_UPKEEP added.
+Its is possible to set positive or negative maintanence for any item or race, which has higher priority over peasant/leader upkeep settings.
+- Economy report: claim now is a part of calculations.

 ### Oct 21 2020
 - renamed category for leaders to men_leaders.
 By default it has LEAD in it.
 All the leader related logic is applied to men of this group.
 - Create: Scout -- added specific category in ALH for this case `UNIT_CREATION`.
 Its possible to set up there any orders which will be a part of created scout.
 Also scout will automatically get money for its creation from parent unit.